 - Some regions have regulations that restrict the use of the product.
 Check with your local authority for advice. - Never allow children or people unfamiliar with the instructions to use the product.
 Local regulations may restrict the age of the operator. - Ensure before each use that all controls and safety devices function correctly.
-Do not use the power tool if the "off" switch does not stop the motor.

-- Wear full eye and hearing protection, strong sturdy gloves, as well as head protection while operating the product.
-Use a face mask if operation is dusty. - Do not wear loose fitting clothing, short trousers, or jewellery of any kind. - Secure long hair so it is above shoulder level to prevent entanglement in moving parts. - Beware of thrown, flying, or falling objects.
-Keep all bystanders, children, and animals at least 15 m away from work area. - Do not operate in poor lighting.
-The operator requires a clear view of the work area to identify potential hazards. - Use of hearing protection reduces the ability to hear warnings (shouts or alarms).
-The operator must pay extra attention to what is going on in the working area. - Operating similar tools nearby increases both the risk of hearing injury and the potential for other persons to enter your working area. - Keep firm footing and balance.
+Do not use the product if the "off" switch does not stop the motor. - Wear full eye and hearing protection, strong sturdy boots and gloves, as well as head protection while operating the product.
+Use a face mask if operation is dusty. - Use of hearing protection reduces the ability to hear warnings (shouts or alarms).
+The operator must pay extra attention to what is going on in the work area. - Keep firm footing and balance.
 Do not overreach.
-Overreaching can result in loss of balance and can increase the risk of kickback. - Keep all parts of your body away from any moving part. - Inspect the product before each use.
+Overreaching can result in loss of balance and can increase the risk of kickback. - Do not wear loose fitting clothing, short trousers, or jewellery of any kind. - Secure long hair so it is above shoulder level to prevent entanglement in moving parts. - Beware of thrown, flying, or falling objects.
+Keep all bystanders, children, and animals at least 15 m away from the work area. - Do not operate in poor lighting.
+The operator requires a clear view of the work area to identify potential hazards. - Operating similar tools nearby increases both the risk of hearing injury and the potential for other persons to enter your work area. - Keep all parts of your body away from any moving part. - Inspect the product before each use.
 Check for correct operation of all controls, including the chain brake.
-Check for loose fasteners, make sure all guards, and handles are properly and securely attached.
-Replace any damaged parts before use. - Do not modify the product in any way or use parts and accessories which are not recommended by the manufacturer. - A power spike causes voltage fluctuations and may affect other electrical products in the same power line.
-Connect the product to a power supply with an impedance equal or less than 0.33 Ω to minimize voltage fluctuations.
-Contact your electric power supplier for further clarification.
+Check for loose fasteners, make sure all guards and handles are properly and securely attached.
+Replace any damaged parts before use. - Do not modify the product in any way or use parts and accessories which are not recommended by the manufacturer.